-ESSER State & Local Plan Requirements b) coordinating funds-federal pandemic funding, including the CARES Act and CRRSA Act, with other federal funding, such as ESEA, IDEA, etc. 4 Maximizing state-level funds to support students: a) academic impact of lost instructional time b) evidence-based summer learning and enrichment programs c) evidence-based comprehensive afterschool programs d) emergency needs 5 Supporting LEAs in planning for and meeting students' needs: a) LEA PLANS FOR THE USE OF ARP ESSER FUNDS-the SEA must describe what it will require its LEAs to include in LEA plans consistent with the ARP ESSER requirements for the use of ARP ESSER funds, how the SEA will require such plans to be made available to the public, and the deadline by which the LEA must submit its ARP ESSER plan (which must be a) Stakeholder Engagement Opportunity b) LEA CONSULTATION-the SEA must describe how it will, in planning for the use of ARP ESSER funds, ensure that, consistent with the ARP ESSER requirements, its LEAs engage in meaningful consultation with stakeholders, including, but not limited to: students; families; school and district administrators (including special education administrators); and TEACHERS, PRINCIPALS, SCHOOL LEADERS, OTHER EDUCATORS, SCHOOL STAFF, AND THEIR UNIONS.
+ESSER State & Local Plan Requirements b) coordinating funds-federal pandemic funding, including the CARES Act and CRRSA Act, with other federal funding, such as ESEA, IDEA, etc. 4 Maximizing State-level funds to support students: a) academic impact of lost instructional time b) evidence-based summer learning and enrichment programs c) evidence-based comprehensive afterschool programs d) emergency needs 5 Supporting LEAs in planning for and meeting students' needs: a) LEA PLANS FOR THE USE OF ARP ESSER FUNDS-PDE must describe what it will require its LEAs to include in LEA plans consistent with the ARP ESSER requirements for the use of ARP ESSER funds, how PDE will require such plans to be made available to the public, and the deadline by which the LEA must submit its ARP ESSER plan (which must be a reasonable timeline and should be within no later than 90 days after receiving its ARP ESSER allocation).
+Stakeholder Engagement Opportunity b) LEA CONSULTATION-PDE must describe how it will, in planning for the use of ARP ESSER funds, ensure that, consistent with the ARP ESSER requirements, its LEAs engage in meaningful consultation with stakeholders, including, but not limited to: students; families; school and district administrators (including special education administrators); and TEACHERS, PRINCIPALS, SCHOOL LEADERS, OTHER EDUCATORS, SCHOOL STAFF, AND THEIR UNIONS.
 The LEA must also engage in meaningful consultation with each of the following to the extent present in or served by the LEA: Tribes; civil rights organizations (including disability rights organizations); and stakeholders representing the interests of children with disabilities, English learners, children experiencing homelessness, children and youth in foster care, migratory students, children who are incarcerated, and other underserved students.
-The description must also include how the SEA will ensure that LEAs provide the public the opportunity to provide input in the development of the LEA's plan for the use of ARP ESSER funds and take such input into account.
-Regardless of whether collective bargaining is required in a state, the SEA must also ensure that its LEAs engage in meaningful consultation with educators and their unions for purposes of developing their plans for use of ARP ESSER funds.
+The description must also include how PDE will ensure that LEAs provide the public the opportunity to provide input in the development of the LEA's plan for the use of ARP ESSER funds and take such input into account.
+Regardless of whether collective bargaining is required in a state, PDE must also ensure that its LEAs engage in meaningful consultation with educators and their unions for purposes of developing their plans for use of ARP ESSER funds.